edemocracy/ekklesia/docs/development/dev_env.rst

    psql -h /tmp ekklesia_portal

-The database can be used by ekklesia_portal with the following connection string in the config file:
+Use the following connection string in the app config file:

 .. code-block:: yaml